Nerkarji/Nerkarji/README.md

 # Hi there 👋

-I'm Aishwary, a bioinformatcian based in Italy.
+I'm Aishwary, a bioinformatician based in Italy.
 I like turning messy sequencing data into clean, meaningful biological stories and keeping pipelines simple, reproducible, and reliable.

 ## Projects I've worked on
 - **Bulk RNA-Seq** - Master's thesis project where I performed sequence pre-processing all the way to gene expression and functional interpretation from 183 Multiple Sclerosis Patient samples.